ojusave/qdrant_example_zoom/readme.md

-# Zoom / Astradb Sample App
+# Zoom / QDrant Sample App

 This project is a Node.js application designed to fetch and process data from the Zoom API, including user information, meeting recordings, and meeting summaries.
-It stores the processed data in local files and can optionally push the data to an external endpoint.
+It stores the processed data in local files and integrates with Qdrant for vector search capabilities.

 ## Table of Contents